knobunc/kindle-clock/image-build/README.md

 5g - Strong.    twelve by Big Ben
 5h - Definite.
 In ten minutes it would be one
 6  - Definite.  six o’clock
-9  - Strong.
-About seven                         Needs work
+9  - Weak.
+About seven                         Needs work 9b - Strong.    there at eleven.
+9c - Strong.    end of phrase times
+9d - BAD.
+It was ten                          BAD